alexandrasalem/ask_a_philosopher/README.md

 The script `version_1_basic_ir.py` generates the closest document to the query and returns that document as a string.

 The script `version_1_basic_ir_cos_sims.py` pulls cosine similarity values between the query and each of the documents, and returns this as a list of dictionaries.

+The script `version_1_basic_ir_multiple_questions.py` generates the closest documents to a collection of queries and returns those as a string.